 The Company accounts for the issuance of equity instruments to acquire goods and/or services based on the fair value of the goods and services or the fair value of the equity instrument at the time of issuance, whichever is more reliably determinable.
 The Company's accounting policy for equity instruments issued to consultants and vendors in exchange for goods and services follows the provisions of the standards issued by the Financial Accounting Standards Board ("FASB").
 The measurement date for the fair value of the equity instruments issued is determined as the earlier of (i) the date at which a commitment for performance by the consultant or vendor is reached or (ii) the date at which the consultant or vendor's performance is complete.
-In the case of equity instruments issued to consultants, the fair value of the equity instrument is recognized over the term of the consulting agreement.
+In the case of equity instruments issued to consultants, the fair value of the equity instruments issued to consultants, the fair value of the equity instruments issued to consultants, the fair value of the equity instruments issued to consultants.